 With respect to CPR training, decreases in training volume during the pandemic merit discussion and further investigation.
 The observed 57% of instructors who presently train less than 50% of the pre-pandemic student volume naturally prompts concern regarding the maintenance and growth of our CPR-trained bystander citizenry.
 While this decrease in volume may partially result from interim certification extensions, further characterization of such dramatically reduced training volume by numbers and types of students would be valuable.
 Additionally, attitudes on willingness to pursue CPR instruction during the pandemic is warranted as certifying organizations and instructors work to adapt their courses.

 As we empower bystanders to act, it is essential to acknowledge that CPR/AED training has a motivating effect on students’ willingness to attempt CPR during an emergency, even in the context of the COVID-19 pandemic.
-Researchers in Russia found that when 5062 participants completed a massive open online BLS course during the month of April, there was a significant increase (p<0.001) in the average level of readiness to attempt resuscitation and the proportion of trainees who expressed high levels of willingness to perform CPR.
-These findings were consistent with data from the month of April in 2019, before the pandemic, suggesting the continued benefit of training on bystander motivation to perform CPR.
-Therefore, as CPR training presently decreases in volume, the need for safe, effective, and adaptable courses remains urgent to educate and empower bystanders to act.
+Researchers in Russia found that when 5062 participants completed a massive open online BLS course during the month of April, there was a significant increase (p<0.001) in the average level of readiness to attempt resuscitation and proportion trainees who expressed high levels willingness perform cpr. these findings were consistent with data from month april 2019, before pandemic, suggesting continued benefit training on bystander motivation therefore, as cpr presently decreases volume, need for safe, effective, adaptable courses remains urgent educate empower bystanders act.
+0.001)>

 Alongside the continued importance of training, CPR instructors call for bystanders to take action in response to cardiac arrest with appropriate precautions.
 A 1360 participant survey from researchers at the University of British Columbia found that, although individuals expressed decreased willingness to perform the essential steps of CPR during the COVID-19 pandemic, these concerns were ameliorated if simple personal protective equipment (PPE) was available.7 AHA interim CPR guidelines for bystanders and our surveyed instructors alike note the importance of PPE in rescuer safety.
 Surveyed instructors also indicate that hands-only CPR must be central to bystander empowerment messaging This sentiment aligns with an observed 19.5% and 5.5% decrease in willingness to provide rescue breaths for a stranger or family member respectively during the pandemic.